-I recently had to navigate Wayfair’s return policy after purchasing a closet organizer that didn’t fit my space.
-Turns out, Wayfair subjects its customers to a slew of rules that (a) border on ridiculous and (b) can leave folks paying hundreds of dollars simply to return their purchase.
+I’ve had to navigate Wayfair’s return policy more than once after purchases that didn’t pan out.
+I discovered Wayfair subjects its customers to a slew of rules that (a) border on ridiculous and (b) can leave folks paying hundreds of dollars simply to return their purchase.

 Here’s what I wish I had known prior to making my purchase from Wayfair — and why I’ll proceed with caution before buying from the online retailer again.